Neural Networks and Deep Learning

 Prerequisites

 This course can be taken individually, or as one of four courses required to receive the CPDA certificate of completion.
 However, it is required that participants will have taken Introductory Statistics for Data Analytics, Data Mining, and Applied Machine Learning before this course if pursuing the entire certification.
-Students need familiarity with basic probability and statistics (random variables, expectation, mean and covariance, characteristic functions, central limit theorem, etc.) and data science best practices (data mining methodology, data preparation, transformation, etc.).
+Students need a familiarity with basic probability and statistics (random variables, expectation, mean and covariance, characteristic functions, central limit theorem, etc.) and data science best practices (data mining methodology, data preparation, transformation, etc.).

 Expected Time Commitment to Complete this Course

-Each course is equivalent to a one semester credit hour class.
-Therefore each class consists of approximately 40 hours of class time that includes 12-13 hours of recorded faculty lectures and 23-24 hours of additional course work.
-Each course is seven weeks in length, so each week there is 5.7 hours of combined class time (40 hrs / 7 weeks).
 The average student should allow a 2:1 study-to-class-time ratio to complete the course.
-This means you should plan to study two hours for each one hour of class time.
+We recommend students plan to study two hours for each one hour of class time.
 This equates to 11-12 hours each week to complete all course work.
 (5.7 hrs X 2 = 11-12 hrs).
 Based on a person's own personal strengths and experience, you should increase or decrease the ratio.

 Course Grading